BorkoAXT/AUBG_8.0-KiberMechencha_Gadget/README.md

 - Turn this into a real offline‑AI app that runs on phones without internet.
 - Collect real‑world data from crises and update the quiz and simulation.
 - Add more scenarios (floods, storms, etc.) and languages.
+- Мaybe add an option for it to immediately recognize a situation based on the surroundings

 ---